BondR-Consulting/bmi-calculator-2/README.md

 ## Enhancement

-Changing the readme to make a PR number 2
+Changing the readme to make a PR that should go flowlessly